jitpack/jitpack.io/FAQ.md

 **Other questions**

-Send them to jitpack at jitpack.io
+Send them to jitpack at jitpack.io or come to https://gitter.im/jitpack